mendersoftware/meta-mender/README.md

 This document outlines the steps needed to build a Yocto image containing a testable version of `Mender`, including the required partitioning and boot configuration.
-It is possible to build the image for both Qemu and Beaglebone Black using the the ```vexpress-qemu``` or ```beaglebone``` machine type respectively.
+It is possible to build the image for both QEMU and BeagleBone Black using the the ```vexpress-qemu``` or ```beaglebone``` machine type respectively.